 The program is designed for five years although few students are able to complete their thesis within four years.
 As in most leading PhD programs in management, this is the time students need to prepare for the academic job market, advance their research vita (publications, working papers, and presentations) to maximize their chances for a high-profile faculty placement.

 The HEC Paris PhD Program offers only one entry per year, in early September.

-To align with the international standards, the language of instruction is 100% English and we do not require any French language knowledge.
+To align with the international standards, the language of instruction is 100% English.
 Thus, we require that all candidates when they apply must prove proficiency of English by submitting the TOEFL, IELTS or the Cambridge exam.

 Toefl: 100 IBT

 When you live an study in a foreign country is it important to learn the local language not only to speak but also to understand the culture and customs.

 Therefore, we offer all PhD students who do not speak French (from beginner to proficiency level) to register for the French language course.
 They can join the course during the entire program.

 HEC Paris Learning Center of Languages is also the perfect place to learn or strengthen French and many other languages.